-Sometimes you will have to deal with complex content; in which case make sure you empower your viewers to learn more about it.
-Try to use video tutorials to explain complex products so that your customers fully understand them.
+Sometimes you will have to deal with complex content in which case make sure you empower your viewers to learn more about it.
+Use a video tutorial to explain complex products or services so that your customers fully understand them.

 Lights, Camera, Action!

 Being a YouTube content creator will require some basic knowledge of video tools, including camera, lights, and sound.